apentenk/apentenk/README.md

 ### Hi there 👋

+## About me
+Software and Web Developer
+Graduated from McMaster University with a degree in Computer Science in 2020 Currently pursuing a Web Development Graduate Certificate at Humber College If I'm coding in my free time it's probably a Minecraft Mod.

+## I'm Multilingual

 <!--
 **apentenk/apentenk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.